 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-The Charleston Museum is recognized as America's First Museum and has been dedicated to the discovery, preservation, interpretation, celebration, and sharing since its establishment.
-With a collection, exhibitions, educational programs, and events aimed at inspiring curiosity and conversation, the Museum's mission is to educate both residents and visitors of the Charleston area on the natural and cultural history of the South Carolina Lowcountry.
+Charleston Museum is a renowned museum in Charleston, SC.
+The Museum is recognized as America's First Museum and has been dedicated to discovering, interpreting, preserving, celebrating, and sharing since its establishment.
+Charleston Museum has a collection, exhibitions, educational programs, and events aimed at inspiring curiosity and conversation, and the Museum's mission is to educate residents and visitors of the Charleston area on the natural and cultural history of the South Carolina Lowcountry.
+The Museum's esteemed collection includes historical artifacts, decorative arts, natural history specimens, and two historic Charleston houses.
+Visitors are invited to explore the Museum's rich and diverse history and its two National Historic Landmark houses.
 As a premier cultural and natural history museum in the region, The Charleston Museum boasts nine permanent exhibits, rotating exhibits, and two Historic House Museums.
-Its esteemed collection includes historical artifacts, natural history specimens, decorative arts, and two historic Charleston houses.
-Visitors are invited to explore the Museum's rich and diverse history, as well as its two National Historic Landmark houses.

 Specialty: